dvdksn/davidkarlsson.tech/content/posts/backing-the-wrong-horse.md

 There is really no limit to how much of your content goes into the front matter, versus how much you put in the body.
 [Forestry](https://forestry.io/) is a git-based headless CMS that takes structured content with frontmatter to the extreme.
 I think Forestry could be a great tool in a JAM-stack documentation project, if only it had some support for a branch-based editorial workflow.

-API-driven headless CMSes solves this differently.
+API-driven headless CMSes solve this differently.
 Though I think I'll save that subject for a future post.

 Inline annotation is still not solved, at least not for Markdown.